-- Qualified dividends.
-See Form 1099-DIV, Box 1b. - Ordinary dividends.
-See Form 1099-DIV, Box 1a. - Nontaxable distributions.
-Some distributions are non-taxable because they are a return of your cost.
+- Ordinary dividends.
+See Form 1099-DIV, Box 1a. - Qualified dividends.
+See Form 1099-DIV, Box 1b. - Nontaxable distributions.
+Some distributions are nontaxable because they are a return of your cost.
 They will not be taxed until you recover your cost.
 You must reduce your cost by these distributions.
-After you recover your cost, you must report these dividends as capital gains. - Note: Capital gain distributions reported on Form 1099-DIV.
-If you have other capital gains or losses, enter your capital gain distributions on Federal Schedule D. If you don't need Federal Schedule D to report any other gains or losses, report capital gain distributions on Line 40, page 2 of your Mississippi income tax Form 80-105 or Form 80-205.
+After you recover your cost, you must report these dividends as capital gains.

+Note: Capital gain distributions reported on Form 1099-DIV.
+If you have other capital gains or losses, enter your capital gain distributions on Federal Schedule D. If you don't need Federal Schedule D to report any other gains or losses, report capital gain distributions on line 37 of Form 80-105 or line 38 of Form 80-205.

-Line 4 - Total Dividend Income
+Line 4: Total Dividend Income